tvdboom/fortress/README.md

 #### Armory

-Buy, improve and position weapons on the fortress' wall.
-The weapons have different characteristics, such as range, damage, and fire rate.
-The player can also research new weapons and upgrade existing ones.
+Buy, upgrade and place weapons on the fortress' wall.
+The player can also buy one-off explosives.

 #### Technology